junxit/us-congress-bills-113/derived/amendments.md

 ### 20 U.S.C. § 6491

-> in subparagraph (D)(v) (as so redesignated), by striking “help schools in which” and all that follows and inserting “address disparities in the percentages of effective teachers teaching in low-income schools.”
+> in subparagraph (D)(v) (as so redesignated), by striking “help schools in which” and all that follows and inserting “address disparities in the percentages of effective teachers teaching in low-income schools.”;

 | | |
 |---|---|